-- Feeding, swimming or interacting with a marine mammal. - Moving a marine mammal (or enticing/causing it to move). - Separating a marine mammal from its group or going between it and a calf. - Trapping a marine mammal or a group either between a vessel and the shore, or between a vessel and other vessels. - Tagging or marking a marine mammal. - Checking nautical charts for the locations of various protected areas and no go zones. - Ensure to check nautical charts for the locations of various protected areas and no go zones.
+- Feeding, swimming or interacting with a marine mammal. - Moving a marine mammal (or enticing/causing it to move). - Separating a marine mammal from its group or going between it and a calf. - Trapping a marine mammal or a group either between a vessel and the shore, or between a vessel and other vessels. - Tagging or marking a marine mammal.

-Boats are required to maintain a minimum approach distance of 100 m for whales, dolphins or porpoises, 200m when whales, dolphins or porpoises are in a resting position or with a calf, and 200m from all Killer Whales in Pacific Canadian waters except when in southern BC coastal waters which requires a 400m minimum approach distance to all killer whales (please see section 5.4.5).
-For more information on safe boating behavior around whales please visit: Watching Marine Mammals and Be Whale Wise.
+Boats are required to maintain a minimum approach distance of 100 m for whales, dolphins or porpoises, 200m when whales, dolphins or porpoises are in a resting position or with a calf, and 200m from all Killer Whales in Pacific Canadian waters except when in southern BC coastal waters which has an increased approach distance in support of Southern Resident Killer Whale recovery.
+Please visit the Southern Resident Killer Whale management measures website for more information on the management measures: